mikegowen/react-starter/README.md

 `npm install -g nodemon`

-Nodemon monitors your server files and automatically restart it when changes are made.
-It’s best to install this globally since you can use it for all of your Node apps.
+Nodemon monitors your server files and automatically restarts it when changes are made.
+It’s best to install this globally since you’ll likely use it for all of your Node apps.

 ## Install CORS